Following a July 2018 visit, this post has undergone an update.

 I stayed for a night at Mallorca’s Hotel Can Mostatxins, in the old walled town of Alcúdia.
 I’d been keen to experience the place since it opened in late spring 2015 – and I wasn’t disappointed.

 You can drive into the walled town to deposit your luggage, but it’s not far if you decide to park and make the short walk with your bags.
 Parking is easy – and free – just outside the mighty stone walls.

-Hotel Can Mostatxins has its origins in a former 15th-century manor house, which had been neglected until British owner Mark Worthington came along.
+Hotel Can Mostatxins has its origins in a former 15th-century manor house, which had been neglected until British owner and property developer Mark Worthington came along.
 Turning the place into a stylish boutique hotel took six years, with many restored architectural features – such as Gothic arches and exposed stone walls – incorporated into the contemporary decor.
 And yes, it was definitely worth the wait.

 What’s on offer at Can Mostatxins

 The hotel has nine guest rooms.
 Two – of which one is a stunning suite – are in the building’s restored tower.
 It was occupied when I stayed, so I didn’t see it – but it’s on my list of rooms in which to stay with The Boss in the future.

 My (very comfortable) bed for the night was in room 5, named Alcanada.
 The room had everything a travelling gal could need: safe; tea, coffee, and kettle; fridge (with complimentary water, milk, and bottle of cava – very welcoming); wall-mounted satellite TV; air conditioning; robe and slippers, and free Wi-Fi.
 And, for we girls who don’t like to go out with our skirts inadvertently tucked into our knickers (!), there’s a useful full-length mirror on the back of the room door, so you can check all is as it should be just before facing the world.